paulscottrobson/neo6502-documents/neo6502/docs/welcome/starting.md

 ### Morpheus Version

-The Morpheus title and version in Yellow - it currently says "Morpheus Firmware: v 0.28.1"
+The Morpheus title and version in Yellow - it currently says "Morpheus Firmware: v1.0.0"

 ### Storage Type